Dr. Jessala Grijalva

 Background

-Born and raised in South Tucson, Arizona, Dr. Grijalva's academic journey reflects the complex identities she studies.
-Beginning at Pima Community College while raising three children as a single mother, she transferred to the University of Arizona, graduating magna cum laude before earning her Ph.D. from the University of Notre Dame in 2024.
+Born and raised in South Tucson, Arizona, Dr. Grijalva began her academic journey at Pima Community College.
+She transferred to the University of Arizona, graduating magna cum laude, before earning her Ph.D. in Political Science from the University of Notre Dame in 2024.

 Current Work & Recognition